OmondiKenny/SIMPLE-FORM/README.md

 # SIMPLE-FORM
+Why, hello people of the internet!
-Just a simple form that captures users information, nothing fancy!
+This is nothing more than a simple form that captures users information.
+It's nothing fancy!